 Expand Knowledge Beyond People-Process-Technology Speak

-Start your ISL learning program off in the right direction.
+Start your ISL learning program and search for a data analytics platform off in the right direction.
 Focus on the three pools of knowledge: applied analytics, business analytics, and machine learning and data science.
 Streamline and strengthen core operations by achieving insight-driven analytics projects.